Cutaneous T-cell Lymphoma

 Dr. Sigrid Collier's research is focused on improving access and quality of care for skin disease in underserved and vulnerable populations around the world.
 She has an ongoing research project characterizing the burden and epidemiology of skin disease among the refugee population in the United States.
 She is also currently developing projects focused on the application of implementation science to dermatologic care for underserved populations in the United States and in East Africa.
 Domestically, Dr. Collier is investigating diagnostic accuracy in severe cutaneous adverse reactions (SCARs).

-Quality Improvement and Dermatology Education
+Quality Improvement & Dermatology Education

 Dr. Roy Colven’s investigative interests include validation of store and forward telemedicine for dermatologic consultation and the impact of case-based learning on practice behavior.
 Dr. Colven is also exploring the impact of interpreter use in understanding instructions, in follow up, and in treatment outcome among non-English language dermatology clinic patients.
 As Program Director of the Dermatology Residency Program, Dr. Colven is interested in evaluating curriculum developments and professional stewardship programs for improving resident education and engagement.

-Dr. Masaoki Kawasumi is the Principle Investigator of the Kawasumi Lab, pursuing research questions related to Ultraviolet-induced damage to skin cells and the effects of caffeine on the prevention of skin cancer.
+Dr. Masaoki Kawasumi is the Principle Investigator for the Kawasumi Lab, pursuing research questions related to Ultraviolet-induced damage to skin cells and the effects of caffeine on the prevention of skin cancer.
 Ultraviolet (UV) from one-hour sunlight generates 100,000 DNA lesions per cell that are potentially mutagenic, leading to the most prevalent cancers in humans.
 Understanding how cells respond to UV-induced DNA lesions could be helpful to selectively kill DNA-damaged cells and prevent UV-associated skin cancers.

 Strikingly, multiple human epidemiological studies demonstrated that caffeinated coffee intake is associated with decreased risks of developing nonmelanoma skin cancer and melanoma.
 The Kawasumi Lab seeks to understand this connection and harness it to create strategies to reduce the incidence of skin cancer.